Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • Transurethral– through the urethra.
 It is used extremely rarely due to the risk of damage to the urethra.

-The study is able to identify a number of serious pathologies:
+The study can identify a number of serious pathologies:

 • prostatitis;